I believe that absolutely anyone can understand science.

 And explaining the why isn’t just something I do at star parties.
 I’ve been doing that for years.
 I used to write a monthly column for my astronomy club’s newsletter, and I’ve published an article in the Reflector magazine.

 That article was called “Today is a Gift,” and encourages youth to get active in astronomy.
-Because that’s my main drive.
-I’m fascinated with science in general, but my passion is for astronomy.

 Thanks for reading, and I hope to see you around my blog!